Historic Lakeside Scandinavian Farmhouse

 While the house has been newly renovated and designed with the assistance of Nordic achitect firm Degrees North, it has areas that are not to current code including the stairs and upstairs railing/stairwell.
 Regretfully, we were unable to make it ADA accessible.

 The side yard offers yard furniture with views of the lake, and in front of the lake, a charcoal barbecue and fire pit are ready for you to enjoy.
-(Please note, a box truck and/or trailer are still on the gravel area of the site).
+(Please note, an old Ford bus/camper is parked in front of the garage, and a trailer may be parked in the area during the winter months).

 A vintage aluminum Sears rowboat is tied to the dock, a slow, quiet way to enjoy the lake in keeping with the vibe of the house.